gsk-git/ecrp_cpp/README.md

 ## 📜 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3.0 License.

 ---